With Pixel 5, Google continues its fight for smartphone relevance

 Levoy, who now works at Adobe, is known as a trailblazer in "computational photography," which relies on software to improve images.
 He pioneered several camera features for Pixel, leading Google's research team in creating Portrait Mode, which glams up smartphone photos to make them look professionally done, and Night Sight, for brightening up pictures in low light.
 Many of the features he built for the search giant have ended up on competing devices, like the iPhone.

 The answer for Google may be outside the premium market and innovative bells and whistles.
 The challenge of selling its high-end phones led Google to create its midtier line last year.
-The Pixel 3A helped to lift Google's smartphone business but was discontinued in July.
-The $349 Pixel 4A shows promise, especially with its 5G option at $499 released Wednesday, a great value for a phone with that kind of next-gen cellular connectivity.
-The success of the midtier line may have played into the lower price of the premium Pixel 5.
+The Pixel 3A helped lift Google's smartphone business but was discontinued in July.
+The $349 (£349, AU$599) Pixel 4A shows promise, especially with its 5G option at $499 (£499, AU$799) released Wednesday, a great value for a phone with that kind of next-gen cellular connectivity.
+The success of the midtier line may've played into the lower price of the premium Pixel 5.

 A return to the old days?